-The following ORE policy will apply to all meetings and all members of current and future Thesis or pre-comps committees, including examinations.
+The following ORE policy will apply to all meetings of Thesis or pre-comps committees, including examinations.

 "To ensure independent evaluation of students' progress and examinations, and provision of impartial advice and guidance, no member of the committee should have undue influence over another member of the committee or the student.
 Undue influence could include, but is not limited to, direct employment (e.g. a postdoc employed by a faculty member), familial, domestic or amorous relationships, financial relationships or significant scientific collaboration (e.g joint funding).
-Any potential conflicts must be disclosed by committee members to the student, the committee and ORE and a plan to mitigate them approved by the Program Director and ORE Assistant Dean for Student Affairs.
-Familial, domestic or amorous relationships, perceived undue influence or other potential conflicts of interest, involving a prospective committee member and the Thesis Advisor(s), Committee Chair and/or Student, may prohibit that prospective member from serving on and/or being a voting member of said committee.
-If necessary, the Program Director and ORE Assistant Dean for Student Affairs will review and adjudicate potential conflicts."
+Any potential conflicts must be disclosed by committee members to the student, the committee and ORE.
+Familial, domestic or amorous relationships, perceived undue influence or other potential conflicts of interest, involving a prospective committee member and the Thesis Advisor(s), Committee Chair and/or Student, will prohibit that prospective member from serving on said committee.
+The ORE Assistant Dean for Student Affairs will review and adjudicate other potential conflicts."